codio/knowledge/source/instructors/authoring/assessments/llm-based-rubric.rst

 ..
 Note::  The student receives information about whether they have passed or failed each rubric item, but does not see the rest of the LLM-generated feedback until after the instructor conducts their review.

-Sample student view of the feedback, before teacher approval:
+Sample student view of the feedback, before instructor approval:

 .. image:: /img/guides/rubricprelim.png
     :height: 600